gljohn/PyMIPSC/README.md

-# MIPSC
+# PyMIPSC
-Mortgage Interest/Principal Split Calculator
+Python Mortgage Interest/Principal Split Calculator

 A quick an simple python script to calculate the N outstanding balance of a mortage and the breakdown of the payment in interest and principal.
 The script also generates N by using the difference between start date and analysis date.